Skip to main content

 Your USDT Is Earning 0%.
 That's a Choice.

-Gold bars representing tokenized real-world assets You have $5,000 in USDT sitting in your wallet.
-It's stable.
-It's safe-ish.
-And it earns you nothing.
-Now imagine you put that same $5,000 into Ondo USDY, a token backed by US Treasury bonds.
-At current Treasury rates, that's a few hundred dollars per year.
-For doing nothing except moving your stablecoins from one place to another.
-In Vietnam, $20/month covers your phone bill.
+Gold bars representing tokenized real-world assets Tether takes your dollars, buys US Treasuries, and keeps every cent of yield.
+You get stability.
+They get billions in profit.
+That's the deal, and most people never question it.
+You have $5,000 in USDT sitting in your wallet earning exactly nothing.
+Put that same $5,000 into Ondo USDY — a token backed by actual US Treasury bonds — and you'd be pulling a few hundred dollars a year.
+For doing nothing except moving your stablecoins from one contract to another.
+In Vietnam, that covers your phone bill.
 In Nigeria, it's a week of groceries.
 In the Philippines, it's several days of food.
-It's not life-changing money, but it's money you're currently leaving on the table.
-The reason your USDT earns nothing is simple: Tether takes your dollars, buys US Treasuries with them, and keeps the yield for itself.
-Tether reported billions in profit from investing those reserves.
-You got stability.
-They got the interest.
-RWA tokenization is what lets you cut out the middleman and earn that yield yourself.
-Instead of Tether collecting interest on your behalf, you hold tokens that directly represent Treasury bonds, real estate, or gold — and the yield flows to you.
+Not life-changing money — but money Tether is currently pocketing on your behalf.
+RWA tokenization cuts Tether out of the equation.
+Instead of a stablecoin issuer collecting your interest and sending you a thank-you note, you hold tokens that directly represent Treasury bonds, real estate, or gold — and the yield flows to you.

 RWA Tokenization in Plain English